 With extensive coaching and consulting experience, the focus of much of Amanda’s recent work has been on introducing new approaches to leadership which incorporate insights and evidence from meditative traditions, mindfulness and neuro-scientific research.
 Indeed people say this is the most valuable part of classes and programs.
 She has worked with organisations and leadership teams across a wide range of sectors - in corporate, medical and hospital, police, school, union, judicial, university, government and local government settings.
 As a yoga and meditation teacher her intent is to support people to explore new, sustainable ways of being in leadership: to achieve but also flourish and find pleasure.
 Her four adult children, partner and assorted other animals help her focus on what matters.

-Prof Sinclair teaches in the following ANZSOG courses:
+Professor Sinclair teaches in the following ANZSOG courses: